PuTTY and SSH Key-Based Authentication (Windows)

 1. Create User with Sudo Privileges

-If you already have a non-root account with sudo privileges or know what you’re doing and want to set this up for the root account, skip to Step 2.
-Otherwise, read on.
+If you already have a non-root account with sudo privileges or if you want to set this up for the root account, you can skip to Step 2.
+However, it is strongly recommended to use a non-root account for daily administrative tasks to minimize security risks.

 Once in terminal, create a new user.
 In this example we are adding a user called john.